How To: Describe your Data Model

 survey/, with the files

 rest.py, and (depending on your data model

 Option 2: Django Model syntax

-You can create a Django application folder manually (or with
+You can create a Django application folder manually (or by copying myproject_survey) and define

 models.py via Django model classes.
 You will then want to create a